 This action creates an installation ISO.

-If you want to install Windows 10 directly without an installation media, you can mount the ISO file.
-Otherwise, you have to burn the ISO to a CD or a DVD much later.
+You can mount the ISO file to install Windows 10 without installation media.
+Otherwise, it would help if you burned the ISO to a CD or a DVD much later.

 How to mount the ISO file

 Locate the ISO file, right-click it and select “Properties.”

 Click “Change” under the “General” tab and select “Windows Explorer” to open this file.
 Click OK.